 This transcript has been edited slightly for clarity.
-Listen to the podcast (12:06)
+Listen to the Do it now podcast (12:06).

 Jackie – The following podcast is brought to you by the Creative Arts Curriculum Team from Secondary Learners, Educational Standards Directorate of the New South Wales Department of Education.
 As we commence this podcast today, let us acknowledge the traditional custodians of all the lands on which this podcast will be played around New South Wales.
 Their art, storytelling, music and dance along with all First Nations people hold the memories, the traditions, the culture and hopes of Aboriginal Australia.
 Let us acknowledge with honour and respect our elders past, present and future, especially those Aboriginal people in our presence today who have and still do guide us with their wisdom.

 Welcome to the Creative Cast podcast series.
 I'm Jackie King and I'm Creative Arts Project Officer with the Department of Education.
 Today we are discussing the strategy of the week with Caroline Jarvis, who is a music teacher at Willoughby Girls High School.

 Hi, Caroline.
 Thanks for joining us today to share your strategy of the week.

 Caroline – Hi Jackie, thanks for having me.

 Jackie – You submitted a great video about ‘do it now’ activities, which is a strategy that I really love and particularly for Stage 4.
 But before we get into that, are you able to tell me a little bit about your context at Willoughby Girls High School and the music classes that you have there?